-- During the install, just make sure you do not allow any data collection if prompted. - If you are not sure, just make sure you did not enable any telemetry and follow this tutorial if needed https://vitux.com/how-to-force-ubuntu-to-stop -collecting-your-data-from-your-pc/ [Archive.org] - Any other distro: You will need to document yourself and find out yourself how to disable telemetry if there is any.
+- During the install, just make sure you do not allow any data collection if prompted. - If you are not sure, just make sure you did not enable any telemetry and follow this tutorial if needed https://vitux.com/how-to-force-ubuntu-to-stop -collecting-your-data-from-your-pc/ [Archive.org] - Any other distro: you will need to document yourself and find out how to disable telemetry.